liquity/dev/README.md

 - The Liquity admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**

-Also, separate LQTY allocations are made at deployent to an EOA that will hold an amount of LQTY for bug bounties/hackathons and to a Uniswap LP reward contract.
+Also, separate LQTY allocations are made at deployment to an EOA that will hold an amount of LQTY for bug bounties/hackathons and to a Uniswap LP reward contract.
 Aside from these allocations, the only LQTY made freely available in this first year is the LQTY that is publically issued to Stability Providers via the `CommunityIssuance` contract.

 ### Lockup Implementation and admin transfer restriction